francinejace/WD-Seatwork-4/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This repository presents the process in creation of a featured website.
+  This repository presents the contents of a featured website.
 </div>

 <br />